 Figure 27: Example of geographical configuration and channel combination

-Based on this simple but realistic configuration, a margin of 5 dB (corresponding to the difference between one single WSD and 3 WSDs with equal impact) has been initially proposed.
+Based on this simple but realistic configuration, a margin of 5 dB (corresponding to the difference between one single WSD and 3 WSDs with equal impact) is proposed.

-In order to further investigate this effect of cumulative interference from multiple WSDs, this Annex contains a detailed study showing that WSD adjacent channel usage, with a fixed antenna at 10 m height, within a DTTB coverage area can lead to cumulative interference effects with respect to DTTB fixed reception.
+In order to further investigate this effect of cumulative interference from multiple WSDs, this section contains a detailed study showing that WSD adjacent channel usage, with a fixed antenna at 10 m height, within a DTT coverage area can lead to cumulative interference effects with respect to DTT fixed reception.
 The probability and the magnitude of the cumulative effect are shown to be functions of the density of WSDs used in a given area.

 In order to properly take into account the impact of cumulative interference caused by several WSDs in the UHF band the following principles have to be considered: